jakearchibald/jakearchibald.com/static-build/posts/2023/07/against-self-closing-tags-in-html/index.md

 HTML5 entered the scene in 2008, and one of the major things it introduced was a parsing spec.
 And, unlike the XML parsing spec, it detailed what browsers should do when they encounter weird and invalid markup.

 It did away with all of the XML requirements introduced in XHTML, and leaned into the looseness of HTML parsers that existed at the time.
-It does handle `/>` specifically, but only to specifically ignored it.
+It does handle `/>` specifically, but only to specifically ignore it.

 ## Enter SVG-in-HTML